E-Sh4rk/PokeGlitzer/README.md

 - Ruby/Sapphire (any language, not tested yet)
 - RedFire/LeafGreen (any language)

-In any case, **please backup your save before using this save editor** as it has not been tested extensively yet.
+In any case, **please backup your save before using this save editor**.

 The following features are implemented:
 - Viewing and editing Pokemons in the party